davidnk/insolate/README.md

 insolater
 =========

-A simple version control system.
+A simple version control system for small personal projects. insolater has an easy to use interface to save, open, and transfer versions of your work.

 TODO
 --------